-Read on to find out what Debbie has to say about being a Food Network star both then and now, how she changed her relationship with food to lose weight and gain health (and how to help you do the same), and the importance of her Korean identity in an industry that has slowly evolved over time.
-And don’t miss the easy recipe at the bottom of this story!
+I caught up with Debbie who shares about life as a Food Network star, how she changed her relationship with food to lose weight and gain health (and how to help you do the same), and the importance of her Korean identity in an industry that has slowly evolved over time.

-Congratulations on your return to the Food Network!
-Give us the scoop on “Comeback Kitchen” and what we can expect to see on the show.
+Congratulations on your recent return to the Food Network.
+Give us the scoop on “Comeback Kitchen.”

 Thanks so much, Mar!
 Aside from some crazy food challenges, you definitely get to see how all of the contestants (including yours truly) have evolved since viewers have last seen us.
 Some of our culinary point of view has definitely shifted, along with career changes and, of course, life.

 You’ve run your own restaurants and food truck, wrote a cookbook and starred on Food Network.
-Then, you took some time off and on January, 1, 2013 you made a promise to yourself to live a healthier lifestyle.
-What was it that spurred this decision?
+Then you took some time off.
+On January, 1, 2013 you made a promise to yourself to live a healthier lifestyle.
+What spurred this decision?

 You are a proud Korean American and have always been proud to give folks a taste of “Seoulful” cooking.
 How has your personal health journey affected how and what you cook for people now?